 - Move small pets inside.
 If you can make space for them upstairs in your house, that will help keep them safe if your home does flood.

-- Remember, flood water is often contaminated and could harm your pet if swallowed, so keep pets well away from the water.
+- Remember, floodwater is often contaminated and could harm your pet if swallowed, so keep pets well away from the water.
 Dog vaccinations are important and should include a vaccination against Leptospirosis, a harmful bug that can be found in and around water (including floodwater).

 - If any of your pets do get caught in flood water, never jump in after them.
 It could put you in danger as well.
 Leave rescues to the emergency services.